News of the World trailer gives first major look at Tom Hanks’ new Western movie

 The legendary actor is similarly effusive about his co-star, 12-year-old actor Helena Zengel, who plays Johanna.
 “I cannot stress enough the incredible power of young Helena Zengel.
 I believe actors are born.
 You can’t learn how to be an actor, you just are.
 Her silences, her eyes, her instincts—she may have no sense of what the rules of acting are, yet she already knows them implicitly,” Hanks said.

-News of the World is set for release on December 25.
+News of the World is set for release in cinemas on December 25 in the US and January 1, 2021 in the UK.
 In the meantime, check out the other must-see movies coming to cinemas.